Soccer-No need for alarm bells after draw, says Ronaldo

-KAZAN, Russia, June 18 Portugal twice surrendered the lead against Mexico in their Confederations Cup opener on Sunday but the 2-2 draw was no cause for alarm, according to captain Cristiano Ronaldo.
+KAZAN, Russia, June 18 (Reuters) - Portugal twice surrendered the lead against Mexico in their Confederations Cup opener on Sunday but the 2-2 draw was no cause for alarm, according to captain Cristiano Ronaldo.

 Hector Moreno scored in added time to earn a point for the Mexicans five minutes after Cedric put the Portuguese in front.